 Some fees that you are fairly guarantee to face:

-- Legal Fees: Your lawyer will explain all of the paperwork and make sure what you are signing is binding, legitimate, and all items agreed to have been met.
-In addition, you are liable to repay the lawyer for any searches, registrations, and incidentals – all due on the closing day.
+- Legal Fees Your lawyer will explain all of the paperwork.
+They will make sure what you are signing is binding, legitimate, and all items agreed to have been met.
+In addition, you are liable to repay the lawyer for any searches, registrations, and incidentals due on closing day.

-- Title Insurance: Most lenders will require title insurance as a condition to their mortgage, which protects from fraud, identity theft and forgery, municipal work orders, zoning violations and other property defects.
+- Title Insurance: Lenders will require title insurance as a condition to their mortgage.
+This will protect from fraud, identity theft and forgery, municipal work orders, zoning violations and other property defects.